Tyil/website/_posts/2016-10-03-on-systemd.md

 Now we have seen that Poettering will try to assimilate anything he can find and put it into systemd, making it a huge platform with an even bigger attack vector.
 An init system should be exactly the opposite.
-The problem is made even worse with bugs like [the user-level DDoS][systemd-ddos], which seem to indicate that the software is hardly tested or written by programmers who use best practices.
+The problem is made even worse with bugs like [the user-level DoS][systemd-dos], which seem to indicate that the software is hardly tested or written by programmers who use best practices.